 How can GDPR increase the client base of web scraping companies?

 Security and compliance companies are the ones that benefit the most out of GDPR.
-Not only has their client-base increased a manifold overnight, GDPR guidelines ask for companies to make sure that data breaches are continuously monitored.
-This has made big companies go into partnerships so as to be GDPR-compliant.
+Not only has their client-base increased a manifold overnight.
+The GDPR guidelines ask for companies to make sure that data breaches continuously monitored.
+This has made big companies go into partnerships to be GDPR-compliant.
 The service industry has benefited hugely from it because most companies were caught unaware and unready when the guidelines actually came into action.

 Most big tech companies deal with millions of customers and thousands of vendors and do not currently have a system to map all their data and find which of them are personal information and need to be guarded well.
 This is where web-scraping companies come in.
-Auditing of current practices and management of personal data of customers as well as online visitors cannot be done manually for big companies, because when they were formed years back, they were not aware that such a compliance framework can come into effect one day.
+Auditing of current practices and management of personal data of customers as well as online visitors have done manually for big companies, because when they were formed years back.
+They were not aware that such a compliance framework can come into effect one day.
 With petabytes of data collected by some company websites, the process of auditing gets more and more difficult.